TZstatsADS/Fall2019-proj3-sec1--proj3-sec1-grp1/doc/README.md

 - project description file
 - contribution file
 - feature visulization sample file in R
-- ADS Project 3 is the ppt slides for presentation
+- 'ADS Project 3.pdf' is the ppt slides for presentation